 Types of Treatment Offered at Valley Behavioral

 Medication management: One aspect of successfully managing the symptoms of intermittent explosive disorder may come in the form of medication.
-At all times during the course of treatment, medication is closely monitored by our psychiatrists and medical professionals and will be altered if necessary.
+At all times during the course of rehab, medication is closely monitored by our psychiatrists and medical professionals and will be altered if necessary.

 Individual therapy: Individual therapy sessions are held in a confidential setting where you will meet on a one-to-one basis with a licensed therapist.
 These sessions are held at least once per week, but additional sessions can occur if you need or request them, or if your therapist believes that it would be a beneficial asset to your treatment plan.